romanmicuda/jewellery-eshop/README.md

 # Jewellery E-Shop

-The Hewellery E-Shop is a online platform designed to offer a seamless shopping experience for jewellery enthusiasts.
+The Jewellery E-Shop is a online platform designed to offer a seamless shopping experience for jewellery enthusiasts.
 It features a wide range of products, including earrings, necklaces, bracelets, and rings.

 ## Features